phucnguyen81/vimfiles/README.md

 # Unix setup
+-   Clone this repo into `~/.vim`
+-   Launch vim and run `:PlugInstall` to install plugins

+## Python integration
 -   Check if `has('python3')` returns 1
--   If no python3, see the windows setup for python integration
+-   If no python3, use `:version` to see the python version vim was compiled with
+-   Install the python version

 # Windows setup
+-   Clone this repo into `~/vimfiles`
+-   Launch vim and run `:PlugInstall` to install plugins

 ## Python integration
+-   Check if `has('python3')` returns 1
--   Use `:version` to see the python version vim was compiled with.
+-   If no python3, use `:version` to see the python version vim was compiled with
--   Download the python distribution and extract it into `~/vimfiles/pythonthree`
+-   Download the python distribution and extract it into `~/.vim/pythonthree`